esa-tu-darmstadt/tapasco/GETTINGSTARTED.md

 documented uses of this "encryption" in the Roman Empire, where it was (presumably) used to keep people from reading messages "over the shoulder".

-We will use `itpc` to create a configuration file for us, so start it:
+We will use `itapasco` to create a configuration file for us, so start it:

-1.  `itpc`
+1.  `itapasco`
     TPC should greet you with a menu similar to this:

-        Welcome to interactive ThreadPoolComposer
+        Welcome to interactive Tapasco
         *****************************************

         What would you like to do?